Samehbes/Electronic-Appliance-Store-WEB/README.md

 # Electronic-Appliance-Store-WEB

-Electronic Appliance Store with angular and jason.db (fake data base) Hello this is my little project on a shop selling electronic devices it has an add to cart using jason.db (fake data) using bootstrap typescript commands in navbar   before downloading a few things need to be done for the project to run first thing needs to be done in 3 steps in the terminal
+Electronic Appliance Store with angular and jason.db (fake data base) Hello this is my little project on a shop selling electronic devices it has an add to cart using jason.db (fake data), bootstrap typescript   before downloading a few things need to be done for the project to run first thing needs to be done in 3 steps in the terminal

 1. npm i (One-time)
 2. To run db.json cd src/app and after json-server --watch db.json